This month's issue

 - Please put your name at the foot of each individual review.

-- CD reviews need ARTIST Title Label and Catalogue number at the start.
+- CD reviews need ARTIST Title, Label and Catalogue number at the start (see above for self-released CDs).
 Book reviews need TITLE Author Publisher and ISBN number.
 Check with a recent issue to see what we mean.

 - There are many alternatives, but we spell it "accordeon" if for no other reason than it irritates the shit out of accordion/accordian anoraks